project-robius/book/src/index.md

 ## Contributing
 We welcome contributions, ideas, and suggestions from anyone!
 We're also open to help you host and maintain your project under the umbrella of the Robius organization.

+Translations of book content and READMEs to other languages are especially appreciated!
+If you're multilingual and feeling generous, kindly reach out to us.

-As mentioned at the top, please feel free to reach out to our friendly community of devs on the [Robius space on Matrix chat](https://matrix.to/#/#robius:matrix.org).
+As mentioned before, please feel free to reach out to our friendly community of devs on the [Robius space on Matrix chat](https://matrix.to/#/#robius:matrix.org).

 <!-- Links below -->